 Teas that have a longer oxidation will be higher in tannins, therefore are strong, and astringent enough to hold up to milk.
 Many black tea blends such as breakfast blends are created with the idea that milk will be added after brewing.
 They are made to be extra strong to stand up to the milk.

-Any bold black tea would be a good candidate for adding milk, but we recommend that all teas should be tasted without any additives first, to get a good idea of the flavor.
+Remember to taste teas without any additives first to get a good idea of the flavor.
 If after tasting you decide to add milk, great!
 You should enjoy teas any way you like them.
 But be sure to taste them without milk first.